How a DUI Conviction Will Affect Your Future

 - You will have to get an Ignition Interlock device put on any car that is driven – which does include any car or vehicle used for work;

-- A driver will experience a significant increase in automobile insurance premiums and costs, including possibly being dropped for coverage;
+- A driver will experience a significant increase in automobile insurance premiums and costs that also include the possibly being dropped for coverage;

 - Traveling to other countries will be limited, since other countries such as Canada can prevent entry if a driver had a DUI or DWI on a criminal record;